 This means that webinar platforms will be able to compete with the live streaming giants, while still offering customers the flexibility and functionality of a premium webinar service.

 Combined with improved streaming latency, 2019 could very well be the year of the super-webcast.

 If there is anything I learned in 2018, it’s that most marketing teams feel they are vastly under-resourced - all while more and more importance is being placed on marketing and lead generation.

 And this comes at a time when marketers are making webinars a key part of their strategies.
-So what’s a marketer to do when they want to provide an awesome webinar experience but don’t necessarily have the resources to put into it?
+So what’s a marketer to do when they want to provide an awesome webinar experience, but don’t necessarily have the resources to put into it?

 Webinar platforms have taken notice of this and will be looking to address it in 2019.
-One way they’ll look to minimise the impact on marketers is to provide them with a greater number of bespoke, branded webinar experiences.
+One way they’ll look to minimize the impact on marketers is to provide them with a greater number of bespoke, branded webinar experiences.

-This type of tight, seamless integration is what customers will be looking for in 2019, and not just in HubSpot.
+This type of seamless webinar integration is what customers will be looking for in 2019, and not just in HubSpot.
 Marketers and businesses use a variety of CRMs - SalesForce, Eloquoa, Marketo - and while there are some good integrations available, webinar platforms (including WorkCast) will be looking to take that one step further.

 Over the course of the next year, webinar platforms will step up their integration efforts so they can fully utilize CRM infrastructure to create end-to-end webinar workflows directly in the CRM or marketing - saving marketers time and improving brand experience and webinar quality.

 Obviously 2019 will see some considerable innovations in webinar and webcasting experiences, and there may even be some surprises.
 But what I do think will be at the centre of any webinar platform innovation is the desire to make hosting online events as simple and efficient as possible for businesses and marketers alike.

 95 South Jackson Street, Suite 100, Seattle, WA, 98104